Arizona residency for tuition purposes

 Arizona’s public universities are supported by Arizona taxpayers, which is why residents receive a lower tuition rate.
 Residency decisions are based on Arizona Board of Regents Policy (ABOR), which is part of state law, and the Residency Office is required to follow those guidelines.

-If you’ve been classified as a non-resident, you can still apply for reclassification.
-The only way to change your residency status is by meeting one of the requirements.
+If you’ve been classified as a non-resident, you may petition for reclassification.
+The only way to change your residency status is by meeting one of the requirements, listed in the petitions and affidavits.

 Residency Navigator